RedneckLovinLife/pbrp_clothingitems/README.md

 The item will be removed on use.
 You can stop it from being deleted by removing the following line in server.lua:
 `Player.Functions.RemoveItem(Config[i].itemName, 1)`

-Pull request are welcomed and encouraged as I IDK WTF I am doing. 😕
+Pull request are welcome & encouraged as I IDK WTF I am doing. 😕

 PREVIEW:
 https://streamable.com/etnwfd